-Shall be khaki or black.
+Shall be khaki.
 (No glitter, shimmer or other color distraction is permitted.)

 - Shall be appropriately sized with a regular fitting crotch: not tight fitting, not loose fitting. - Bottoms (worn above the hip bone) must be properly hemmed or cuffed at or below the ankle and no wider than shoe length, but not dragging the ground.
 "Slicing or ragging" is not allowed.
-Belts (with no distracting decorations) must be worn at all times with bottoms that have belt loops. - Bottoms may not be worn in any way that reflects gang affiliation, conceals contraband, or creates a distraction ("sagging" not allowed). - No stretch slacks, sweatpants, jogging pants, wind suits, warm-ups, overalls or coveralls allowed. - No leather, suede, vinyl or denim fabrics. - Shorts, skirts or dresses must reach the top of kneecap. - The top of any side, back or front slit must be clearly no more than three (3) inches above the kneecap.
+Belts (with no distracting decorations) must be worn at all times with bottoms that have belt loops. - Bottoms may not be worn in any way that reflects gang affiliation, conceals contraband, or creates a distraction ("sagging" not allowed). - No stretch slacks, sweatpants, jogging pants, wind suits, warm-ups, overalls or coveralls allowed. - No leather, suede, vinyl or denim fabrics. - Shorts, skirts or dresses must reach the top of kneecap. - The top of any side, back or front slit must be clearly no more than three (3) inches above the kneecap. - May be black (at the discretion of each school's administration).